 I think the shift from the very regimented curriculum of medical school to the self-driven learning style of grad school was the hardest part for me.
 Your time is your own in grad school—the hours can be flexible, and once classes are finished, most of the research goes at the pace you’re willing to set.
 Having that autonomy and freedom is a wonderful thing, but it also means that you have to be your greatest motivator, teacher, and critic.

 Do you have any hidden talents?

 I love music, and I participate in all the musical groups I can on campus.
 Right now, that includes an a capella group known as the Lymph Notes and a jazz band that we call the M-Cats.
-I play the trumpet, the guitar, and a little piano, and I also sing.
-It’s a great stress-reliever!
+I play the trumpet, the guitar, a little piano, and I also sing.
+It’s a great stress reliever!